bacontime/blog-mirror/nature/birdup/markedness.md

 Do note, however, that this particular metric causes all the weird fluke entries in this dataset to bubble to the surface.
 I've excluded species with fewer than 1000 observations - otherwise the passenger pigeon would show up in the top birds - but there are still probably invasive species that I didn't manage to trim out.
 <!--TODO: Add note about referring to the other data set.-->

+Still though, this score set taught me some interesting things.
+For example, lovebirds score the highest for Arizona, and [the story behind that is rather interesting.](https://www.audubon.org/news/when-it-gets-too-hot-phoenixs-lovebirds-turn-air-conditioning)